jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Server with Integrated Graphics

-If you are not planning to use a dedicated graphics card, the following specs are recommended:
+If you do not intend to use a dedicated graphics card, the following specs are recommended:

 - CPU: Intel Core i5-11400, Intel Pentium Gold G7400, Intel N100, Apple M series or newer (excluding Intel J/M/N/Y series up to 11th gen)
 - RAM: 8GB System RAM (Consider adding more on Windows 11)
 - Graphics: Intel UHD 710, Apple M series or newer

-AMD is **NOT** recommended if you plan to use integrated graphics for Jellyfin.
+AMD is **NOT** recommended if you intend to use integrated graphics for Jellyfin.

 :::caution